larribas/terraform-aws-mlflow/README.md

 * This module only supports [this docker image](https://hub.docker.com/r/larribas/mlflow).
 The reason behind this is that we need to inject the database password as a secret environment variable, which can only be injected into the ECS task definition by overriding the entrypoint and making a lot of assumptions about how the base image was built.
 * By default, the load balancer is internal.
 This is because as of v1.9.1, MLFlow doesn't have native authentication or authorization.
 We recommend exposing MLFlow behind a VPN or using OIDC/Cognito together with the LB listener.

+## Roadmap

+- First production-ready version:
+  - [x] Example usage folder (gitignored)
+  - [x] ECS cluster and service (backed by local storage)
+  - [x] Output info to hook it to an LB listener
+  - [x] Default S3 bucket + IAM role + Documentation
+  - [x] RDS cluster + backend-store-uri + Documentation
+  - [x] Terraform fmt and grooming
+  - [x] LICENSE
+  - [x] README
+  - [ ] Full example with a custom domain, ALB and S3 buckets
+  - [ ] Terratest and GitHub Actions
+- Upcoming:
+  - [ ] PR to mlflow to accept BACKEND_STORE_URI as an environment variable => Allow selecting a different container image
+  - [ ] Target-based autoscaling
+  - [ ] Allow injecting sidecar containers and inject a datadog agent

+## Contributors

+Everybody is welcome to contribute ideas and PRs to this repository.
+We don't have any strict contribution guidelines.
+Follow your best common sense and have some patience with us if we take a few days to answer.